How to 3D Print Figures

 I’ll assume that if you’re here you have either downloaded some of my designs from Cults3d or are considering doing so, and are new to the whole 3d printing thing.
 If you’re more advanced than that, then you may want to skip down a few paragraphs.

 TIP: I personally use Lychee Slicer, having found it to be the most reliable and flexible.
 I’ve also used Chitubox and Anycubic’s proprietary slicer, but found both to be lacking in their MacOS versions.
 Lychee’s latest stable release also has the extra benefit of slicing not only for resin printers but also for filament – meaning it’s a great all-in-one solution if you do multiple types of printing.
+Be advised that depeding on your printer, the FDM side of Lychee doesn’t always produce the best results, so YMMV.

 Let’s talk resin.
 If you buy the “Standard” resin from Elegoo, Anycubic, SunLi, or any other similar manufacturer and just dump it straight into the vat, you’re going to get brittle prints.
 In some cases that’s fine, but if you want your figures to be more durable and handle the articulation that we all want in a vintage-style figure…you’re going to have to do some mixing.
-I recommend mixing some of Anycubic’s Tough Resin in with your regular resin for more durability, and even throwing in some Flexible resin (like this stuff) to increase its strength.
+ABS-like resin is good for adding strength.
+I recommend mixing some of Anycubic’s Tough Resin in with your regular resin for more durability, and even throwing in some Flexible resin (like this stuff) to increase its bendability.
 SirayaTech’s Tenacious is another good mixing resin for increased durability.
 Everyone has different opinions on proportions for their recipes, but with a little experimentation you’ll find what works for you.
 Also, the eco resins are extra brittle in my experience – you can mix them just like Standard resins….but your results will vary.

 A NOTE ON SAFETY: Resin can be nasty business, as I’m sure you know.
 It’s very important to wear gloves of the Nitrile variety (like these) whenever you’re handling the resin, open bottles, or any surfaces that uncured resin has touched.
 I definitely recommend marking areas of your workspace as “gloves” or “no gloves” so you can create a workflow that allows you to minimize your exposure while not having to take the gloves off and put them back on constantly.
 And when you’re going to have your face over a resin vat or container of 91% IPA, wear a respirator.
 I use this one.

 ANOTHER NOTE ON SAFETY: It’s also key to vent the fumes outside.
 Don’t even think about putting a resin printer in your apartment bedroom.
 A garage or basement or outbuilding is much better, and even then – find a way to isolate the machines and ventilate them.
 Personally, my workshop is in my unfinished basement, and I created an enclosure using hacked IKEA cabinets for my printers.
 I then ran ventilation tubes from it to a hole I cut in the exterior wall of my house and installed an electric fan to circulate the air from the enclosure out of the house.
 Works pretty well, and it was super cheap to build.
+Check out the videos I linked to above to see it all in action.

 Other materials you’ll want around: